henrikandersson4/SkiMore/README.md

 ![Picture of nav bar on Home Page](/assets/images/nav-bar.png)

-* Navigation bar used for gallery page on desktop and mobile - Containing only the `SkiMore` logo beacuase the only way to go to next is back to the Home Page.
+* Navigation bar used for gallery page on desktop and mobile - Containing only the `SkiMore` logo beacuase the only way to go next is back to the Home Page.

 ![Picture of nav bar on gallery page](/assets/images/nav-bar-gallery.png)